Terms of Service

 2. Payment

-2.1 Payment terms: the balance is required in full before any work can be scheduled.
+2.1 The project balance is required in full before work is scheduled.
+Up-front payment secures the project in the Contractor’s calendar.

-2.4 Late payment fees will be charged at an interest rate of 8% plus The Bank Of England base rate.
-These fees will be accrued for each day the payment has not been received.
+2.4 Late payment fees are charged at an interest rate of 8% plus the Bank of England base rate.
+These fees will be accrued each day the payment is not received.

-2.5 The Client is liable for any fees incurred to the Contractor whilst attempting to recover any missed and/or late payments.
+2.5 The Client is liable for any fees incurred by the Contractor whilst attempting to recover missed or late payments.

 2.6 Refunds are given at the discretion of the Contractor.